tanyaclement/IntroDH/week-3.md

 #### Text I/O in Python
-Blah.
-Now we’ll review reading and writing text files from the Python environment.
-Download the following file from Project Gutenberg or the mirror provided and save it to your desktop.
+This week we’ll review reading and writing text files from the Python environment.
+Download the following file from Project Gutenberg or the mirror provided and save it to your Desktop.
 It’s a collection of essays by Jonathan Swift, including a line that Toole references in the title _A Confederacy of Dunces_.
 - [http://www.gutenberg.org/cache/epub/623/pg623.txt](http://www.gutenberg.org/cache/epub/623/pg623.txt)
 - [mirror](http://www.stephenmclaughlin.net/pcda/sample_data/week-2/pg623.txt)

 First we’ll assign the file’s pathname to the variable `filepath` and create the file stream object we’ll use to read its contents.
 Open the Python shell and enter the following lines.

+> **Tip:** In OS X you can drag a file from Finder to a Terminal window instead of entering the pathname by hand.
+If the path contains any spaces, these will be escaped (preceded by a backslash) in keeping with the conventions of Unix-like interfaces.
+> Python’s `os` module, however, doesn’t recognize escaped characters.
+In order to avoid confusion, it’s probably best to avoid using spaces in filenames.

     filepath="/Users/yourname/Desktop/pg623.txt"
     file=open(filepath)

-> _Output:_
->
->     'You must apply to Mrs. Brent, {2}\r\n'

 Then we’ll make an empty list called `swift_lines` and iterate through our file stream using a for loop, adding each line to the list as we go.